 Step 2.
 Research / Organize Your Research

-Research visual signs (icons, index and symbols), typography and visual styles that may represent your partner.
+Research visual signs, typography and visual styles that may represent it some way.

 Step 3.
 Ideation & Brainstorming

-List your partner's top 10 essential attributes, and create visual signs (icons, indexes and symbol) for each one.
-One of the key attribute can be his/her name, and you may certainly use his/her initial or depict its meaning with icon.
+List top 10 essential attributes of your topic, and create visual signs (icons, indexes and symbol) for each one.

 Consider if there is a sign that represent more than one of the attributes, and/or if you can combine two signs (attributes) into one.

-Also consider if a certain visual style would represent one of his/her key attributes.
-For example, you may apply certain visual style that represents his/her elegant personality and/or European cultural heritage to the overall heraldry design.
-(You may create bit-mapped icons and heraldry design if your partner loves retro 8-bit video game.)
+Also you may apply certain visual style that represents the topic.
+For example, you may create bit-mapped icons and heraldry design if your topic relates to 8-bit video game.

-Sketch three ideas for heraldry and share them with your partner.
-Discuss your idea in a small group setting, get feedback and revise your sketches.
+Sketch three ideas and discuss your idea in a small group setting, get feedback and revise your sketches.

 Step 4.
 Development

 Week 2 (Feb.
-8): Present your research and idea sketches to your partner in a small group setting (4 to 5 students).
-Get feedback, find more about your partner, and revise your idea sketches.
+15): Present your research in a small group setting.
+Get feedback, research more if necessary, and revise your idea sketches.

-Week 4 (Feb.
-22): Class Critique.
-Present final design and applications.
+Week 4 (March 1): Present final design and applications.
+Class Critique.

 You will continue revising your design until the end of the semester.